-Similarly, no banking company incorporated outside Pakistan shall commence and carry on banking business in Pakistan unless it meets a minimum assigned capital (net of losses) depending on the number of branches it operates.
+Similarly, no banking company incorporated outside Pakistan shall commence and carry on banking business in Pakistan unless it meets the minimum assigned capital1 (net of losses) requirements as prescribed by SBP from time to time.

-The present MCR details are given vide BSD Circular No. 19 dated September 5, 2008 & Circular 7 dated April 15, 2009.
+The current MCR instructions have been issued vide BSD Circular No. 19 of September 5, 2008 and BSD Circular No. 7 of April 15, 2009.

-The existing MCR standard of Paid-up capital (net of losses) consists of sum of the following elements:
+The MCR standard consists of sum of the following elements:

-- Fully Paid-up Common Shares/ Cash deposited with SBP1 - Balance in Share premium Account - Reserve for issue of Bonus Shares - Any other type of instrument approved by the SBP.
+- Fully Paid-up Common Shares/ Cash deposited with SBP1 - Balance in Share Premium Account - Reserve for issue of Bonus Shares - Any other type of instrument approved by the SBP.